 When it comes to their non-verbal behavior, passive-aggressive communicators tend to:

-- position themselves asymmetrically (e.g. hip trusted out, hand on hip), especially when being patronizing;
+- Position themselves asymmetrically (e.g., hip thrust out, hand on hip), especially when being patronizing,

-- invest extra effort to look sweet and innocent;
+- Invest extra effort to look sweet and innocent, and

 How people who are communicating with passive-aggressive communicators feel

 The people who are communicating with passive-aggressive communicators are likely to feel:

 - Confused at the contrast between what the passive-aggressive communicators are saying and what they are actually communicating,